slice/chaos/README.md

 # Supported units: second(s), minute(s), hour(s), day(s)
 interval: 5 minutes

+# The path of the state file.
+Here, chaos is able to save the last build it saw,
+# so it doesn't publish the same build twice.
+state_file_path: './state.chaos'

 publishers: [
   # Let's add a `discord` publisher to publish new builds to a Discord webhook.
   #